-- 101M.
-Fundamentals of Mathematics.
-The material covered will include the elements of logic, algebra, functions, trigonometry, and analytical geometry.
-A Year Course. - 102B.
+- 102B.
 General Biology.
 A course which presents an over-view of the living world and basic principles by which it is governed.
 Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 A Year Course. - 102P.
 General Physics.
-An introduction to the fundamentals of mechanics, heat, sound, magnetism, electricity, and light.
-Also selected topics on Modern Physics.
-Prerequisite: Mathematics 101M.
+An introduction to the fundamentals of mechanics, wave motion, thermodynamics, electricity and magnetism, light, and topics in modern physics.
+Prerequisite or corequisite: 104-105M.
 A Year Course. - 102M.
 Introduction to Logic.
 Elementary logic, both of propositions and classes, is studied.
 One Semester. - 103C.
 Inorganic Chemistry and Qualitative Analysis.
 A course dealing with the chemistry of the metallic elements and their compounds, as well as with the elementary principles of analytical chemistry.
 Two 1-hour lectures, two 2-hour laboratory periods per week.
 A Year Course. - 103M.
 Introduction to Mathematical Analysis.
 Elements of naive set theory, cardinal numbers, relations and functions as subsets of cartesian product sets; equivalence relations emphasized; introduction to abstract number systems and their properties, with special emphasis on the real number system.
 Second Semester. - 104M. & 105M.
 Analytic Geometry and Differential and Integral Calculus.
 A systematic study of analytic geometry and of the differentiation and integration of algebraic and transcendental functions, and of the geometric and physical applications of the calculus.
+Prerequisite 101M or its equivalent.
 A Year Course.

-BIOLOGY
+Major Division BIOLOGY